 While we have travelled in the briefcases of many senior legal entities and shared their boudoirs, we are noted for our discretion, even though our eyes really do follow you round the room.

 Our contribution to debate would be modest; our judgments would be noted for brevity, or even for total absence; and we would find the interview stage of this application rather challenging; but the role which we are proud to uphold in society would make it impossible for us to be defined as ‘enemies of the people’.

 As some of our friends in the USA may need to be reminded, we represent a voice, albeit a very quiet one, for unity: E PLURIBUS URSUS.

 The bears of the Supreme Court and the Judicial Committee of the Privy Council

-PS We regret that our application was unsuccessful this time, so while hoping for a better outcome in 2020 we have been busy with our helpful book, The Supreme Court: A Guide for Bears.
+PS We regret that our application was unsuccessful, so we have been busy with our helpful book, The Supreme Court: A Guide for Bears.